laurosilvacom/Full-Stack-Development-in-Era-of-Serverless/README.md

 ## The future:

-- Lines blurred between the front end and full-stack, everyone is full-stack serverless
+- Lines blurred between the front end and full-stack, everyone is full-stack serverless in the future
 - Front end skillset increasingly valuable
 - **Serverless becomes default computing paradigm**
 - **Teams organized by feature vs platform, stack**